Introduction

 - Need for adventure: If you're looking for new thrills and exploration, the self-guided option may be more appealing.

-- Security: If safety is your main concern, especially in unfamiliar waters, choose a guided ski.
+- Safety: If safety is your primary concern, especially in unfamiliar waters, choose a guided ski.

 Frequently Asked Questions